asktami/express-boilerplate-routes/README.md

-# Express Boilerplate with Routes, Winston and UUID.
+# Express Boilerplate with Routes, Winston and UUID

 This is a boilerplate project used for starting new projects (that will be deployed to Heroku)!